-The panel will explore the implementation of Personal Development Planning (PDP) and the impact this is having on students, support for special needs, equality and diversity, and promotion of good race relations.
+The panel will explore the implementation of Personal Development Planning (PDP) and the impact this has on the diverse range of students, including those with protected characteristics and those with additional learning support needs.
 Support for international students may be a specific issue to consider.
-The University's Student Success Policy Statement (New for 2018/19) will be discussed with the subject team.
+The University's Student Success Policy Statement will be discussed with the subject team.
 This statement applies to all students and to professional and academic staff who provide advice and support to students, and sets out the approach to how the staff and students of the University will work in partnership to build an excellent student experience and enhance opportunities for students to achieve success.
-The University is currently reviewing the Student Partnership Agreement (SPA); it is anticipated this will be replaced by a refreshed partnership plan in tandem with the Student Success Policy Statement.
+The University's Student Partnership Agreement (SPA), revised for session 2019/20, shall be considered in tandem with the Student Success Policy Statement.